 If you’ve been thinking about applying for any of the US government’s expedited screening programs for frequent fliers—Global Entry, TSA PreCheck, and the like—don’t put it off any longer.
 The process is easier than you might imagine, and the benefits are as good as people say.
 We’ll take you through all the information you need.

-Global Entry: It’s the most expensive program, at $100 for five years, but comes with the best benefits: You can skip the lines at passport control and customs when entering the United States and also enjoy TSA PreCheck, Nexus, and Sentri (explained below).
+Global Entry: It’s the most expensive program, at $100 for five years, but comes with the best perks: You can skip the lines at passport control and customs when entering the United States and also enjoy the benefits of TSA PreCheck, Nexus, and Sentri.
 The process of applying for Global Entry, which is administered by US Customs and Border Protection, also tends to be faster than the other programs.

-Who’s eligible: US citizens and permanent residents, and citizens of Germany, the Netherlands, Panama, South Korea, and Mexico.
-But only Americans can get the PreCheck benefits that come with Global Entry.
+Who’s eligible: US citizens and permanent residents; and citizens of Germany, the Netherlands, Panama, South Korea, and Mexico.
+But note that only Americans can get the PreCheck benefits that come with Global Entry.

 TSA PreCheck: TSA stands for the Transportation Security Administration, the people who screen you and your carry-on baggage.
 PreCheck gives you access to a special TSA security line in most US airports on flights operated by most US carriers.
 That line is generally faster, and you don’t have to remove your shoes or take anything out of your bag.
 It costs $85 for five years, slightly less than Global Entry but without the other benefits.
 Applying for PreCheck also tends to take longer.
 Unless you really value the $15 savings, choose Global Entry.